meetpatty/HENkaku-webserver/README.md

 7. Enable options **Enable Rule** and **Unmatched requests passthrough**
 8. Setup your vita to use the proxy created by fiddler (port `8888` by default)
 9. On the target Vita browse to `http://<ipaddressofhost>/henkaku`

+##Acknowledgements

+Team Molecule - For making this possible.

 ------------------------------------------------------------------------------------